 Process Control: Modeling, Design, and Simulation by B. Wayne Bequette

-The concerned authorities will release the mock test for the GATE exam in online mode on the official website.
+IIT-K will release the mock test for the GATE exam 2023 in online mode on the official website.
 Adding mock tests as a part of their preparations will help the candidates to get an idea of the difficulty level and types of questions asked in the exam and evaluate their preparations accordingly.
-Also, while taking the mock tests, candidates will be able to understand the colour palette status of questions determined by the university for ‘answered’, ‘unanswered’, and ‘marked for review’.
-Aspirants will be able to navigate between sections using specific symbols.
-This will help them to avoid any kind of confusion during the actual exam.

-10-15 days prior to the day of exam, the university will release the GATE admit card 2021 on the official website in online mode.
-It will be mandatory for all the candidates to carry the admit card on the day of the exam.
 Aspirants failing to present the admit card along with a government ID at the allotted exam centre will not be allowed to sit in the exam.
-We have given the detailed list of the exam centres for GATE in India below.
+We have given the detailed list of GATE exam centres in India below.

 GATE Exam Centres in India